Spectacular Victoria Harbour with Hong Kong skyline at golden sunset, Hong Kong

 Nature or Islands

 Option A: Dragon's Back hike (2-3 hours, beach finish at Shek O).
-Option B: Ferry to Lamma Island—seafood lunch, beach, return via Aberdeen floating restaurants.
-Evening: Rooftop bar in Central (Ozone or Sugar), farewell hot pot dinner.
+Option B: Ferry to Lamma Island—seafood lunch, beach, return.
+Evening: Rooftop bar (Ozone at West Kowloon or other harbor-view venues), farewell hot pot dinner.

 Mong Kok

-Best for: Local markets, street food, authentic atmosphere, budget shopping
+Best for: Night markets, street food, authentic Kowloon, budget shopping

 Popular Activities